Speech and Language Therapy

 - They showing difficulty with sensory processing — presenting as either over- or under-stimulated.

-The Achievement Center for Therapy offers effective alternatives to treating children with autism spectrum disorder.
+The Achievement Center for Therapy offers Applied Behavior Analysis (ABA) for treating children with autism spectrum disorder.
 Our therapy sessions are personalized depending on each patient’s needs, consisting of targeted social skills training, and a variety of specialized techniques to help children with many different diagnoses.

 Speech-language therapy can have a crucial role in the treatment of a child with autism.
 In therapy, we target and address two primary characteristics of autistic children which include difficulty with communication and social language skills.